johnnycchapman/CPSC-408/BarDB/README.md

 ### Setup
 * Download the mysql-connector-java-5.1.15.jar file and add as a library
 * Download the 1.8.0 JDK and add it as a library
+* The TableData.xlsx has all the data from each table

 ### Features
 1. Print/display records	from	your	database/tables.